ELEVATORmedia/socialite/README.md

-# french-press ☕️
+# socialite 🎭

 Utility package to extract and insert social media usernames from urls.

-⚠️ Please see the repo's [wiki](https://github.com/ELEVATORmedia/french-press/wiki) for the full documentation on running and contributing to this project ⚠️
+⚠️ Please see the repo's [wiki](https://github.com/ELEVATORmedia/socialite/wiki) for the full documentation on running and contributing to this project ⚠️